oracle/node-oracledb/doc/api.md

 #### Getting LOBs as String or Buffer from PL/SQL

-PL/SQL LOB OUT parameters can be bound as `oracledb.STRING` or `oracledb.BUFFER`.
-See [LOB Bind Parameters](#lobbinds) for size considerations regarding LOB binds.
+To get PL/SQL LOB OUT parameters as String or Buffer, set the bind `type` as:
+- `oracledb.STRING` for CLOB
+- `oracledb.DB_TYPE_NVARCHAR` for NCLOB
+- `oracledb.BUFFER` for BLOB

 ```javascript
 const result = await connection.execute(